Ezequiel Duran Preview, Player Props: Rangers vs. Athletics

 Ezequiel Duran At The Plate

-- In 12.5% of his games this season, he has gone deep, and 3.4% of his trips to the dish.
+- In 61.9% of his 113 games this season, Duran has picked up at least one hit.
+He's also had 30 multi-hit games.

-- Duran has had an RBI in 30 games this year (26.8%), including 13 multi-RBI outings (11.6%).
-He has also driven in three or more of his team's runs in two contests.
+- He has homered in 12.4% of his games this year, and 3.3% of his trips to the dish.

-- In 40.2% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (6.3%).
+- Duran has driven in a run in 30 games this year (26.5%), including 13 games with more than one RBI (11.5%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.